 T 310.286.3480 | F 310.277.7145 | email@example.com

-Mr. Kleinberg is a transactional attorney specializing in business negotiations and legal matters for a wide variety of prominent individuals and companies, including some of the entertainment industry’s most famous and successful actors, authors and writers, directors, producers, distributors, musical artists and rock groups, animators, visual effects and animation designers and producers, game designers, international broadcasters, entrepreneurs, corporate executives, literary and talent agents, managers, specialists in CGI cinematography, the internet and other emerging technologies, as well as domestic and international distributors and broadcasters.
+Mr. Kleinberg is a transactional attorney specializing in business negotiations and legal matters for a wide variety of prominent individuals and companies, including some of the entertainment industry’s most famous and successful actors, authors, writers, directors, producers, distributors, musical artists, animators, visual effects and animation designers and producers, game designers, international broadcasters, entrepreneurs, corporate executives, literary and talent agents, managers, CGI specialists, as well as domestic and international distributors and broadcasters.

-Mr. Kleinberg has very deep experience in international entertainment law transactions since 1969 involving complex arrangements for development, financing, production, and distribution of motion picture and television product; co-financing and so called “soft money” transactions; the purchase and sale of film, television and music companies and libraries; television licensing agreements; and participation and royalty audits.
+Mr. Kleinberg has vast experience in international entertainment law transactions, including complex arrangements for development, financing, production, and distribution of motion picture and television product; cofinancing and so called “soft money” transactions; the purchase and sale of film, television and music companies and libraries; television licensing agreements; and participation and royalty audits.

 Mr. Kleinberg is a graduate of UCLA and UCLA School of Law.
 His initial work as an attorney was for two years at the Federal Communications Commission in Washington, D.C.
 Mr. Kleinberg is admitted to practice in California and the District of Columbia.

-This firm marks Mr. Kleinberg’s second career as a practicing entertainment lawyer.
-Previously from 1969 through 1985, Mr. Kleinberg served as an associate, partner and then senior partner and head of the entertainment division of the Los Angeles law firm of Mitchell, Silberberg & Knupp.
-Between late 1985 and 1991 Mr. Kleinberg served first as Executive Vice President and a director of a major studio, United Artists Corporation, and then as President and Chief Operating Officer of Weintraub Entertainment Group, an independent motion picture, television and music production/distribution company.
-Accordingly, he understands transactions from the point of view of owner-entrepreneurs as well as talent.
+Kleinberg Lange Cuddy & Carlo marks Mr. Kleinberg’s second career as a practicing entertainment lawyer.
+From 1969 through 1985, Mr. Kleinberg served as an associate, partner, and then senior partner and head of the entertainment division of the Los Angeles law firm Mitchell, Silberberg & Knupp.
+Between 1985 and 1991, Mr. Kleinberg served first as Executive Vice President and a director of a major studio, United Artists Corporation, and then as President and Chief Operating Officer of Weintraub Entertainment Group, an independent motion picture, television, and music production/distribution company.
+Accordingly, he understands transactions from both the owner/entrepreneur and talent perspectives.

-Mr. Kleinberg is married to Helen Kleinberg, one of the founders and several times chair of the Los Angeles County Commission on Children and Family Services.
-Helen Kleinberg also has been active for decades in programs involving improvement and reform of public education in Los Angeles.
-Together they have three married children and seven grandchildren.
+Mr. Kleinberg is married to Helen Kleinberg, one of the founders and previous chair of the Los Angeles County Commission on Children and Family Services.
+Helen Kleinberg was active for decades in programs involving improvement and public education reform in Los Angeles.
+Together they have three children and seven grandchildren.